Construction Lien Waivers Guide (2026)

 Most lien waiver situations are straightforward.
 But if you are dealing with a large disputed amount, a project that has gone sideways, or a waiver that contains unusual language, get legal advice before signing anything.
 The cost of a one-hour consultation is nothing compared to losing your lien rights on a six-figure payment.

 Want to put this into practice?
-Book a demo with Projul and see the difference.
+Book a demo with Projul and see how the right software turns lien waiver management from a headache into a simple, repeatable process.